Roadworks in the Chichester, Bognor Regis and Midhurst areas: These roads are set to be closed this week

 Edburton Road, Fulking: Installation of new 33kv High Voltage electricity cables.
 Road Closure.
 UK Power Networks South Eastern – June 21 to July 2

-Downs Road, Funtington: Carriageway Pothole Repairs.
+B2146 Compton Down To Harting Hill, Harting: Carriageway Pothole Repairs.
 Road Closure.
-West Sussex Highways – June 21 to June 21

-Hares Lane, Funtington: Carriageway Pothole Repairs.
-Road Closure.
-West Sussex Highways – June 21 to June 21
+West Sussex Highways – June 29 to June 29

 Hurstwood Lane, Haywards Heath: In conjunction with water mains renewal scheme on Fox Hill.
 Road Closure..
 South East Water – April 6 to July 16

-Kidders Lane, Henfield: Road stud removal prior to Surface Dressing.
+Treemans Road, Horsted Keynes: Repair leaking water main.
 Road Closure.
-West Sussex Highways – June 24 to June 26
+South East Water – June 24 to June 29

-London Road, Henfield: Road stud removal prior to Surface Dressing.
+Staples Hill, Kirdford: Carriageway Pothole Repairs.
 Road Closure.
-West Sussex Highways – June 24 to June 26
+West Sussex Highways – June 30 to June 30

-Freshfield Lane, Horsted Keynes: Replace CSG valve.
+Village Road, Kirdford: Carriageway Pothole Repairs.
 Road Closure.
-South East Water – May 24 to June 23
+West Sussex Highways – June 30 to June 30

-High Street, Hurstpierpoint and Sayers Common: Repair to Low Voltage single service cable.
+Glasshouse Lane, Kirdford: Carriageway Pothole Repairs.
 Road Closure.
-UK Power Networks South Eastern – June 15 to June 24

-Slugwash Lane, Lindfield Rural: Carriageway Pothole Repairs.
-Road Closure.
-West Sussex Highways – June 21 to June 21
+West Sussex Highways – July 2 to July 2

 South Terrace, Littlehampton: 24hr road closure to all traffic including cyclists for COVID 19 social distancing safety measures.
 Road Closure.
 Arun District Council – August 3 to September 30